 Securities Litigation - On September 11, 2008, a federal securities class action complaint styled Cunha v.
 Hansen Natural Corp., et al. was filed in the United States District Court for the Central District of California (the "District Court").
 On September 17, 2008, a second federal securities class action complaint styled Brown v.
 Hansen Natural Corp., et al. was also filed in the District Court.

-On July 14, 2009, the District Court entered an order consolidating the actions and appointing lead counsel and the Structural Ironworkers Local Union #1 Pension Fund as lead plaintiff.
-On August 28, 2009, lead plaintiff filed a Consolidated Complaint for Violations of Federal Securities Laws (the "Consolidated Class Action Complaint").
+After the District Court consolidated the two actions and appointed the Structural Ironworkers Local Union #1 Pension Fund as lead plaintiff, a Consolidated Complaint for Violations of Federal Securities Laws was filed on August 28, 2009 (the "Consolidated Class Action Complaint").

 The Consolidated Class Action Complaint purported to be brought on behalf of a class of purchasers of the Company's stock during the period November 9, 2006 through November 8, 2007 (the "Class Period").
-It named as defendants the Company, Rodney C. Sacks, Hilton H. Schlosberg, and Thomas J. Kelly.
+It named as defendants the Company,

+Rodney C. Sacks, Hilton H. Schlosberg, and Thomas J. Kelly.
 Plaintiff principally alleged that, during the Class Period, the defendants made false and misleading statements relating to the Company's distribution coordination agreements with Anheuser-Busch, Inc. ("AB") and its sales of "Allied" energy drink lines, and engaged in sales of shares in the Company on the basis of material non-public information.
 Plaintiff also alleged that the Company's financial statements for the second quarter of 2007 did not include certain promotional expenses.
 The Consolidated Class Action Complaint alleged violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Rule 10b-5 promulgated thereunder, and sought an unspecified amount of damages.